andrevidela/Research-report/Thesis/index.md

 length _ {n} = n
 ```

 The `{n}` syntax would bring the value from the _type level_ to the _term level_, effectively making the type of the vector a value that can be used within the program.
-However doing the same in Idris2 is forbidden:
+However, doing the same in Idris2 is forbidden:

 ```haskell
 > Error: While processing right hand side of length.